3dlg-hcvc/mirror3d/README.md

 - `--stage 1`: Set up annotation environment

-- `--stage 2`: Manually annotate the mirror plane
+- `--stage 2`: Manually annotate the mirror plane based on our plane annotation tool, check [User Instruction](todo) for how to use the plane annotation tool.

 - `--stage 3`: Update raw depth